 The Validation Report lists the DLP rules that were triggered by the content of this email, as well as the action performed due to that rule firing.
 When multiple rules are triggered, the more secure option takes precedence.
 In the example below, all instances of User Warned are struck through because the email was auto-encrypted by the Social Security Number rule.
 Had there been no SSN present, the user would have been warned about the presence of "password", "confidential", and a credit card number.
-The "account number" rule was set to Ignore, so the violation was logged with no further action.
+The "account number" rule was set to Log Only, so the violation was logged with no further action.

 Searching for Emails